 - Carol Mackersie, Director

-The Auditory Research Lab is located in CC-Alvarado.
+The Auditory Research Lab is located in the Speech, Language, and Hearing Sciences building.
 It serves as the primary research and teaching laboratory for Dr. Mackersie.
-The lab is equipped with Tucker-Davis hardware and software packages for psychoacoustic and speech perception testing, an audiometer and a hearing aid analyzer.
+The lab is equipped with Tucker-Davis hardware and software packages for psychoacoustic and speech perception testing, an audiometer, a sound-field system for evaluating perception in the presence of multiple noise sources and equipment for electroacoustic and in-situ analyses of amplification (Fonix, Verifit and KEMAR).
 The lab is also equipped with additional hardware for digital recording and software for testing, signal processing, speech analysis, and statistical analysis.
-Lab activities encompass three research areas pertaining to individuals with permanent hearing loss: 1) speech perception abilities in complex listening environments 2) amplification technology for telephone use and 3) hearing aid evaluation and outcome methods.
+Lab activities encompass several research areas pertaining to persons with permanent hearing loss: 1) speech perception abilities in complex listening environments 2) hearing amplification including self-adjustment of hearing aids and sound tolerance and 3) hearing-loss related stress.